SU(2)-cyclic surgeries and the pillowcase: Introduction

 The cyclic surgery theorem of Culler, Gordon, Luecke, and Shalen \cite{cgls} says that if a knot in $S^3$ is neither the unknot nor a torus knot, and if both $r$- and $s$-surgery on that knot give manifolds with cyclic fundamental group, then the distance $\Delta(r,s)$ between these slopes is at most 1, and hence there are at most two such nontrivial surgeries.
 This is the strongest possible result: Moser \cite{moser} showed that torus knots have infinitely many lens space surgeries, and for example the pretzel knot $P(-2,3,7)$ has two lens space surgeries, of slopes 18 and 19.

 In this paper we study a weaker property of surgeries on knots in $S^3$.
 Following Lin \cite{lin}, we say that a 3-manifold $Y$ is \emph{$SU(2)$-cyclic} if all representations $\pi_1(Y) \to SU(2)$ have cyclic image.
+For example, $\frac{37}{2}$-surgery on the pretzel knot $P(-2,3,7)$ is not a lens space, but it is known to be $SU(2)$-cyclic.
 Kronheimer and Mrowka \cite{km-su2} proved that any $SU(2)$-cyclic surgery of slope $r$ on a nontrivial knot $K \subset S^3$ satisfies $|r|>2$, and Lin \cite{lin} proved that any two $SU(2)$-cyclic slopes $r_i = \frac{p_i}{q_i}$ ($i=1,2$) for $K$ satisfy the inequality $\Delta(r_1,r_2) \leq |p_1|+|p_2|$.
 We will call a nontrivial knot \emph{$SU(2)$-averse} if it has infinitely many $SU(2)$-cyclic surgeries.

 If $K$ is $SU(2)$-averse, then the slopes of its $SU(2)$-cyclic surgeries form an infinite subset of $\mathbb{RP}^1 = \R \cup \{\infty\}$, so they must have a limit point.
 One can deduce from Lin's inequality or from Theorem~\ref{thm:open-pillowcase-image} below that this limit point is unique; we call this point the \emph{limit slope} of $K$.
 For example, the torus knot $T_{p,q}$ has limit slope $pq$, since $(pq+\frac{1}{n})$-surgery on $T_{p,q}$ is a lens space for all integers $n \neq 0$.